 - the giving of any consent under this Code is not an endorsement of your dealing and you must ensure your own compliance with the law, including the laws against insider trading; and - any trade of units in a managed fund or Exchange Traded Fund (ETF) will not be captured by this request/approval process.
-This means that investments in the Company through in your KiwiSaver, managed fund or an ETF are not captured by this section 4.3.
-However, this does not guarantee or imply that any trading in managed funds or ETF's made up of the Company's quoted financial products will not breach the insider trading laws under the FMCA.
+This means that investments in the Company through your KiwiSaver, managed fund or an ETF are not captured by this section 4.3.
+However, this does not guarantee or imply that any trading in managed funds or ETFs made up of the Restricted Financial Products will not breach the insider trading laws under the FMCA.